 ELIGIBILITY REQUIREMENTS FOR THE 2023 TCFF

 +Films completed after January 1, 2021 are eligible for consideration for the 2023 TCFF

 +All feature length and short films will be considered regardless of their premiere status.
-However, TCFF prioritized films that have not had public screenings in the Twin Cities.
+However, TCFF prioritizes films that have not yet had public screenings in the Twin Cities.

 +Feature-length and short film submissions must not have been broadcast or televised, or be publicly available in their entirety online prior to their date of exhibition.

 +Feature length and short films are eligible to enter in the Minnesota Connected Category if they are filmed in Minnesota, produced or directed by a native Minnesota (residency not required) or feature a native Minnesotan actor in a lead role.

 +TCFF reserves the right to determine eligibility of any work submitted.

 +TCFF reserves the right to revoke acceptance of a film that cannot be submitted in a required format.

 The following submission requirements must be met before a submission can be considered: